justinminsk/Project_3_Wine/README.md

 This project requires C++ build tools and Andaconda with numpy, pandas, matplotlib, seaborn, subprocess, and wordcloud installed.

 ## Known Problems
-On Github some of the HTML imgs do not display.
+On Github's notebook some of the HTML imgs do not display.
+Tables do not display in the readme to see the full report go to https://www.kaggle.com/justinminsk/looking-at-wine-by-price-and-points.

    # Finding the best 'College' Wine